 I used this kit for this project.
 It comes with a 4-way joystick, 8 buttons of 32mm of diameter and 2 buttons of 25mm of diameter (for example for select and start).
 We will have 2 spare buttons with this case.
 A board is used to connect the buttons (black / red cables), the joystick (white 5-wire tablecloth) and connect everything in USB to a PC or a Raspberry Pi.

 The joystick is fixed with 4 screws + nut M3.
 Tighten without forcing with a wrench or pliers.
 Once attached, insert the black washer and screw the button onto the joystick shaft.

 Then clip the buttons.

-Connect the joystick to the map with the white tablecloth (5 threads).
+Connect the joystick to the board with the white tablecloth (5 threads).
 A deceptive is present on each side of the cable.